jlorieau/mollib/docs/cli/measure.rst

                   dihedrals are needed, checkout ``--rama``, ``--chi-1``.

     ``--rama``
         Measure Ramachandran angles (in degrees) for a protein.
+Filters and options are ignored.
 Heteroatom chains are skipped.

         **Examples**